 - To provide for the maintenance of any lawns, swimming pools, dedicated parks, tennis courts, playgrounds, public and private streets, parking areas, walks, pedestrian ways, gateways, entrances, drinking fountains, and ornamental features now existing or which may hereafter be erected or created in any public or private street, common areas, parking area or other public place shown on the plat of BRDOKHILL or created by separate instrument from land described in the preamble hereto.

-- To provide such lights as the Association may deem advisable on streets, parks, parkings, pedestrian ways, gateways, entrances or other features and in other public or semi-public places. when such facilities are not available from any public source.
+- To provide such lights as the Association may deem advisable on streets, parks, parking, pedestrian ways, gateways, entrances or other features and in other public or semi-public places. when such facilities are not available from any public source.

 - To provide for the cleaning of streets, gutters, catch basins, sidewalks, and pedestrian ways and for the repair and maintenance of storm sewers and appurtenant drainage facilities, when such services are not available from any public source.

-- To erect and maintain signs for the marking of streets and safety signs for the protection of children and other persons. when such signs are not available from any public source.
+- To erect and maintain signs for the marking of streets and safety signs for the protection of children and other persons when such signs are not available from any public source.

 - To employ duly qualified peace officers or guards for the purpose of providing such protection of persons and property as the Association may deem necessary or desirable in addition to that rendered by public authorities.